lee-pham/FlavorThePi/README.md

 # FlavorThePi
-### Update
-Unfortunately, the actual Twitter account has been suspended.
+**Update:** Unfortunately, the actual Twitter account has been suspended.
 I have left the code up in hopes that others may find this usefull.

 > Control the Raspberry Pi Sense Hat via mentions to [@flavorthepi](https://twitter.com/flavorthepi)
 >